The three also feared that their teachers NEVER even read their work to see if they agreed with the MY Access scores.

 - Whether it is Microsoft Word's grammar check or another type of program, writers need to know which suggestions are accurate and which are not.

-- Feedback for revision can only suggest ideas and show examples, but your teacher can AND should share additional revision tips that will help improve your scores.
+- Feedback for revision can only "suggest" ideas and show examples, but your teacher can AND should share additional revision strategies to further improve your scores.

 - Online writing programs are a growing part of our computer-driven world.